What Derived Means Here

 • It does not mean the result is beyond challenge

-The framework distinguishes status (“rigorous”) from rigor level (“formal” / “semi-formal” / “informal”), acknowledging that a complete logical chain can still contain semi-formal steps.
+The framework distinguishes status (“derived”) from rigor level (“formal” / “semi-formal” / “informal”), acknowledging that a complete logical chain can still contain semi-formal steps.

 Lean Proofs